FrancescoJo/springboot-multimodule-kotlin/README.md

-# Spring boot multi-module skeleton
+# Spring boot + Kotlin multi-module demo
 Skeleton construct of Spring boot based REST API application.
 Simple use case is included for implementation reference.

+Although the framework setup difficulty has reduced after release of Spring boot, configuring Spring framework is still not an easy task.
+This template project is for reducing such costs at the initial development stage.

 ## Technical stacks/libs used:
   - Build tools: